Misha999777/auth-oidc/README.md

 3. Logs user in using redirect to the auth service
 4. Works in browser, Electron and Capacitor
 5. Checking user role
+6. Getting username
-6. Supplying access token for requests to the back-end
+7. Supplying access token for requests to the back-end
-7. Automatic refreshing of the access token with refresh token when it expires
+8. Automatic refreshing of the access token with refresh token when it expires
-8. Logging out user from the application and from the auth service
+9. Logging out user from the application and from the auth service

 ## How to use
 ### 1. Install library using npm